FZJ-IEK3-VSA/tsib/README.md

 * consideration of the occupancy behavior
 * derivation of the electric device load or the demand for thermal comfort
 * calculation of the heat load based on a thermal building model
-* provision of location specific time series for solar irradition and temperature based on wheather data
+* provision of location specific time series for solar irradiation and temperature based on weather data

 ## Applied databases and models